§ 52.1 Definitions.

 Licensee means a person who is authorized to conduct activities under a license issued by the Commission.

-Limited work authorization means the authorization provided by the Director of New Reactors or the Director of Nuclear Reactor Regulation under § 50.10 of this chapter.
+Limited work authorization means the authorization provided by the Director of the Office of Nuclear Reactor Regulation under § 50.10 of this chapter.

 Major feature of the emergency plans means an aspect of those plans necessary to:

 (i) Address in whole or part one or more of the 16 standards in 10 CFR 50.47(b); or

 (ii) Describe the emergency planning zones as required in 10 CFR 50.33(g).

 Manufacturing license means a license, issued under subpart F of this part, authorizing the manufacture of nuclear power reactors but not their construction, installation, or operation at the sites on which the reactors are to be operated.

 Modular design means a nuclear power station that consists of two or more essentially identical nuclear reactors (modules) and each module is a separate nuclear reactor capable of being operated independent of the state of completion or operating condition of any other module co-located on the same site, even though the nuclear power station may have some shared or common systems.

 Prototype plant means a nuclear power plant that is used to test new safety features, such as the testing required under 10 CFR 50.43(e).
 The prototype plant is similar to a first-of-akind or standard plant design in all features and size, but may include additional safety features to protect the public and the plant staff from the possible consequences of accidents during the testing period.